-After the walk, Jacob presented on the range of passive to active forest restoration strategies that can be utilized in agricultural landscapes.
-Following the lecture, Jacob led field visits to two properties demonstrating different restoration strategies.
-At the Madroño property, participants were shown the results of passive and assisted natural regeneration (ANR) activities in a twelve-year-old abandoned cattle pasture.
-The practices ranged from eliminating competition around desired species to enrichment planting where favored species were absent.
-Participants also visited IDB Forestal, an active restoration example where native tree species plantations were established, and cattle graze in the understory once the trees reach an optimal height.
-The owner's objectives and management regime were explained to the participants and the two sites were compared in terms of their success to achieve the owner's different goals while considering cost efficiency.
+After the walk, Jacob presented on the range of forest restoration strategies that can be utilized in agricultural landscapes.
+Following the lecture, Jacob led a field visit to IDB Forestal, an active restoration example where native tree species plantations were established and cattle graze in the understory once the trees are large enough to not be affected by the cattle.
+Participants were informed on the owner's objectives and how they influence the management of the property.
+They visited plantations with differing ages and species mixtures to discuss how to conduct tree species selection based on varied site characteristics.
+Additionally, natural regeneration and reforestation were compared in terms of their success to achieve different goals while considering cost efficiency.

-In the evening, Jacob delivered an introductory lecture about sustainable ranching methods via silvopastoral systems (SPS).
-Jacob presented SPS not just as a model for production, but as a tool to facilitate ecological restoration by increasing biodiversity and utilizing conservation practices to recuperate ecosystem function.
+In the evening, Jacob delivered lectures about best practices in reforestation and native species nursery development.
+Additionally, Jacob presented on agroforestry systems, not just as a model for production, but as a tool to facilitate ecological restoration by increasing biodiversity and utilizing conservation practices to recuperate ecosystem function, which aids farming activities.

-Day 3: Due to a scheduling conflict, Belgis Madrid, President of APASPE, was unable to present at the course.
-Therefore, Saskia Santamaría presented on APASPE's experience of creating and managing a community-based group.
-She discussed the process of how APASPE obtained their legal status, the planning and application for project funding, the implementation and management of their project, and strategies used for disseminating their successes and challenges to other interested parties.
+Day 3: Belgis Madrid, President of APASPE, presented on APASPE's experience of creating and managing a community-based group.
+He discussed the process of how APASPE obtained their legal status, the planning and application for project funding, the implementation and management of their project, and strategies used for disseminating their successes and challenges to other interested parties.

-Participants then traveled to the small town of Los Asientos to meet APASPE members and visit the El Ñopo Farm of Odielca Solís, APASPE's Treasurer.
-Participants were given a tour of the farm by Odielca, visiting several restoration strategies and new technologies implemented including: solar water pump and cattle aqueduct system, drip irrigation system, agroforestry systems with shade coffee, Persian limes and short statured plantains, forage bank, intensive silvopastoral system, restoration of riparian areas via natural regeneration and native species reforestation conducted in a wildlife corridor.
+Participants then traveled to the small town of Los Asientos to meet APASPE's members and visit the El Ñopo Farm of Odielca Solís, APASPE's Treasurer.
+Participants were given a tour of the farm by Odielca, visiting several restoration strategies and new technologies including: solar water pump and cattle aqueduct system, drip irrigation agroforestry system with shade coffee, Persian limes and short statured plantains, forage bank, intensive silvopastoral system, restoration of riparian areas via natural regeneration and native species reforestation conducted in a wildlife corridor.
 During the visit, Odielca discussed many of the challenges and lessons learned from implementing restoration and sustainable ranching activities over the past five years.
 Participants were very impressed of the productive results from such a small farm and inspired by Odielca's message of perseverance and faith in sustainable practices.

-After lunch, participants returned to Odielca's farm to focus on the establishment of a smallscale community tree nursery and techniques for propagating native tree species.
+After lunch, participants returned to Odielca's farm to focus on the establishment of a small-scale community tree nursery and techniques for propagating native tree species.
 Before commencing, Jacob reiterated that reforestation should always be the last option when developing a forest restoration strategy due to its complexity and high cost in terms of time and resources.
 To start, Jacob quizzed participants on the objectives and factors for developing a nursery.
-Next, participants learned about different seed types, harvesting techniques, storage and scarification processes and then practiced seed treatments and planting practices.
+Next, participants learned about the floristics of tree species, different seed types, harvesting techniques, storage and scarification processes and then practiced planting seeds.
 Participants then learned how to make substrate and practiced mixing and filling nursery bags and other containers.
 Finally, they transplanted seedlings from the seed germinator bed into prepared bags.
-To conclude the nursery session, Jacob reiterated common mistakes to avoid and other best practices that are useful to propagate trees for planting.
+To conclude the nursery session, Jacob reiterated common mistakes to avoid.

-For the reforestation activity, Jacob led a field-based session on how to monitor and evaluate a reforestation plot established in a protected wildlife corridor by the prior course participants.
+For the reforestation activity, Jacob led a field-based session on how to monitor and evaluate a reforestation plot, which was established in a protected wildlife corridor the year prior by other course participants.
 Jacob discussed the importance of providing regular maintenance including fertilizing, mulching, and digging mini-swells and barrier walls for sediment and water retention.
-He also demonstrated how to conduct simple height measurements of saplings to gauge growth rates.
-Participants then worked in groups to conduct a monitoring protocol of the 50 trees planted, evaluating the trees on survival, height and maintenance needs.
+He demonstrated how to conduct simple height measurements of saplings to gauge growth rates.
+Participants then worked in groups to conduct a monitoring protocol of the 50 trees planted, evaluating the trees on percentage of survival, height and maintenance needs.